 The smallest needles are used, and patients report that it is much less painful than a local anesthetic.
 That sensation can be minimized with the use of ice or by taking two Tylenol prior to your injections.

-The safety of BOTOX and Dysport has not been proven during pregnancy.
-As a policy, we do not inject pregnant or nursing mothers with BOTOX Cosmetic or Dysport at Hillcrest Plastic Surgery.
+The safety of BOTOX has not been proven during pregnancy.
+As a policy, we do not inject pregnant or nursing mothers with BOTOX Cosmetic at Hillcrest Plastic Surgery.

 The effects of BOTOX Cosmetic are local and do not spread via the bloodstream.

-Yes, antibodies to BOTOX Cosmetic or Dysport can occur.
+Yes, antibodies to BOTOX Cosmetic can occur.
 This development tends to be more of a problem for patients receiving larger doses, such as those with neurological disorders.

 Do not massage the area injected.
 Remain upright for 4 hours after your treatment.

-Both composed of a purified form of the botulinum toxin, BOTOX and Dysport temporarily relax the muscles that you use when you smile, laugh, and frown.
+Both composed of a purified form of the botulinum toxin, BOTOX temporarily relax the muscles that you use when you smile, laugh, and frown.
 Over time, these repeated facial expressions can cause what are known as dynamic wrinkles, such as crow's feet and forehead lines.
-By relaxing the muscles, BOTOX and Dysport injections result in a smoother, younger-looking face.
+By relaxing the muscles, BOTOX injections result in a smoother, younger-looking face.